Rental Law: Before a termination without notice, the tenant must be clearly informed of which behaviors will no longer be tolerated by the landlord.

 Freiburg District Court, October 1, 2013, Case No.: 53 C 1059/13

-A tenancy agreement can be terminated, among other things, by a notice of termination or a cancellation agreement.
-The tenant’s breach of contract can lead to an immediate termination without notice.
+A tenancy can be terminated by, among other things, a notice of termination or a Cancellation agreement be terminated.
+The behaviour of a tenant in breach of contract can lead to termination without notice.

 In the case of immediate termination, the requirements of Sections 543 and 569 of the German Civil Code (BGB) must be observed.
 However, before a landlord can expect a tenant to face immediate termination due to a breach of contract, the tenant must be informed of the specific behavior that will no longer be tolerated.